 Lastly, consider how loyalty programs can reduce travel costs.
 They offer perks like free nights, upgrades, and even discounts on dining and activities.
 It’s a no-brainer to sign up and start racking up points. how loyalty programs can reduce travel costs

-Fees can add up.
-Your bank might charge a foreign transaction fee, and the ATM itself could have a withdrawal fee.
-It’s a good idea to check with your bank before you go.
+Fees pile up quick.
+Your bank might slap you with a foreign transaction fee, and the ATM itself could charge you to withdraw cash.
+Check with your bank before you leave.

 Credit Card Usage: Using credit cards in Chile is generally easy.
 Many places accept them, especially in bigger cities and tourist areas.